- Probability definitions, objective and subjective probabilities, calculation rules, expected value

 - Decision trees

-- Bayes formula and the Value of Information (VOI)
+- Case study continued with Value of Information (VOI)

 - Deterministic versus probabilistic: what is the difference?